Is Sparkling Water Good or Bad for You?

 What is Sparkling Water?

-Sparkling water, called carbonated water, comes in three forms: soda water, seltzer, and club soda [2].
+Sparkling water, also known as carbonated water, comes in 3 forms: soda water, seltzer, and club soda [2].

-Natural sparkling water comes from mineral springs [3], while manufacturers create artificial versions by injecting carbon dioxide into still water.
+Natural sparkling water can be found in nature, originating in mineral springs [3].
+Conversely, sparkling water manufacturers manufacture an artificial version by infusing carbon dioxide into still water.
 Natural varieties contain additional minerals that can enhance taste and health benefits.

 Health Benefits of Sparkling Water